HTML Table Styling

 Common HTML Table Attributes

-• border - Sets the border width in pixels
+• border - Sets the border width in pixels around and between cells. border="1" gives you a thin border, higher numbers make it thicker.

 Basic CSS Table Styling